 In 2003, the new prestigious premises in Via Cornarotta were opened, located in Palazzo Bomben and Palazzo Caotorta, as part of a complex and prominent restoration project directed by Tobia Scarpa, who renovated two buildings that had been heavily damaged by bombings during World War II.
 The open spaces, connected to the city also by a footway over the La Roggia stream, have become a city garden open to the public, designed and built by Domenico Luciani in collaboration with Ippolito Pizzetti and Luigi Latini.

-More than 30 years after its founding, the Foundation’s working group has expanded, chaired by Luciano Benetton and directed by Marco Tamaro (1959–2020) and of Luigi Latini today.
+More than 30 years after its founding, the Foundation’s working group has expanded, chaired by Luciano Benetton and under the management of Marco Tamaro first (1959–2020) and of Luigi Latini today.
 It now operates with the systematic support of scientific committees composed of internationally renowned scholars and experts.